BoPeng/simuPOP-examples/published/simuCDCV/README.md

-(:title simulation for the Common Disease - Common Variant Hypothesis:)
+#  simulation for the Common Disease - Common Variant Hypothesis